 Furnace Creek

-• Ice Cream Shoppe serves coffee, milk shakes, and sodas.
-Hot food services begins at 12 and includes hot dogs and hamburgers.
+- Ice Cream Shoppe serves coffee, milkshakes, and sodas.
+Hot food services begin at 12 and include hot dogs and hamburgers.

 Stovepipe Wells